alaeddine-13/infrabot/README.md

 - Uses AI to analyze errors and fix configuration issues
 - Maintains original infrastructure intent while resolving dependencies
 - Shows detailed fix explanations for transparency
+- Use `--keep-on-failure` to preserve generated Terraform files even when errors occur (useful for debugging)

 Example with self-healing:
 ```bash